KiranUdacity/master_data/README.md

 ## Project Motivation

-This is an Udacity Nanodegree project.I was interested in using Stackoverflow Developer Survey Data to better understand:
+This is an Udacity Nanodegree project.
+I picked Stackoverflow Developer Survey Data to find answer to below questions:

 1. "What are most used programming language in India?"